 I’m forced to learn and speak Portuguese here.
 Can’t complain, I like the language.
-After a week I’m able to speak the common things, have small talk, make appointments and order food.
+After a week I’m able to say the common things, make small talk, make appointments and order food.

-Due to the Jetlag we wake up early with the sun rising and use that for a mobility training morning routine after a breakfast of fresh Papaya and coffee.
+Due to the jetlag we wake up early with the sunrise and use that for a mobility-training morning routine after a breakfast of fresh papaya and coffee.

 I try to do at least two training sessions a day, one mobility session and one martial arts session.
 Now and then I add a conditioning session like running at Copacabana beach or lifting weights.

 The team I chose here to train with is the famous Nova União.
 Since the age of 16 I’ve watched their fighters like Jose Aldo, Renan Barao, Thales Leites and many more, admiring their style.

 Nova União is located in the Upper Gym, a huge facility with weights, wellness, physiotherapy, martial arts and everything else you need for training.